Wilt Chamberlain Rookie Card Buying Guide

 Fleer was the only major manufacturer to produce cards in 1961 since Topps had dropped out.
 That makes this Chamberlain’s only recognized rookie and the key to the set.

-Not to mention it’s one of the most important basketball cards in the entire hobby.
+Not to mention it’s one of the most valuable basketball cards in the entire hobby.

 Chamberlain was absolutely dominant over the course of his career.
 Standing at 7’1″ and weighing 275 pounds, he terrorized opposing defenders.